 Another study showed that a huge 87 per cent of UK workers are currently worried about their health, but also that our livelihoods are a cause for concern too, with almost 70 per cent being concerned about job security.

-These worries are having an affect on our mental health, with half of participants saying their sleep has been affected and that they are not being as active.
+These worries are having an effect on our mental health, with half of the participants saying their sleep has been affected and that they are not being as active.
 Around 55 per cent are also feeling lonely.

 Here at Ergonix, we recognise the importance of supporting employees’ mental health and well-being, just as much as their physical health.
 That’s why we have put together this infographic with our top tips for relieving stress and anxiety when working from home.

-We can support with a number of issues, including:
+We can support you with a number of issues, including: